Posted 2 months ago

 If you have a chronic mental health condition you can register with the University's Disability Service.
 While they cannot directly help with your mental health, they can ensure that appropriate support is arranged for you during your time at UofG.
 This includes examination and study arrangements or additional funding from the Disabled Students' Allowance (DSA).
 You can arrange support from the Disability Service through their website.

-The SRC Advice Centre & Nightline
+The SRC Advice Centre

 The SRC Advice Centre provides a list of health and wellbeing contacts, as well as out of hours and emergency contacts on their website.
-You can also make an appointment to speak to one of their experienced advice workers who provide guidance on a wide range of subjects and are able to link to other support services if required.
+You can also make an appointment to speak to one of their experienced advice workers who provide guidance on a wide range of subjects and are able to link to other support services, if required.

 Bullying, Harassment and Sexual Violence